scottvr/homofo/README.md

 4. **Optional length bonus** (LENGTH_WEIGHT)
 ### Caching and Performance

-HoMofo uses a tiered caching system to maximize performance and build an increasingly rich network of phonetic relationships over time.
+homofo uses a tiered caching system to maximize performance and build an increasingly rich network of phonetic relationships over time.

 1.  **Tier 1: In-Memory LRU Cache**
     * **What it is:** A "Least Recently Used" cache that stores the most recent word substitutions directly in memory.